 The last thing that could potentially be positive or negative is that it’s certainly not a “fancy” resort.
 If you want a lavish resort, this isn’t what you’re looking for.

+There are plenty of fantastic resorts in Kauai, and I regularly book them for clients.
 If you’re celebrating a honeymoon or milestone anniversary, birthday, etc., you might want a different resort.

 If you’re heading to Kauai for all the outdoor activities, make sure to check out the best hikes in Kauai and the best adventure activities in Kauai.